The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and

-This initial step of sampling consists in defining a design of $n$ experiments for the inputs and performing the corresponding runs with the numerical model $g(\cdot)$.
-The obtained sample of inputs/outputs will constitute the learning sample on which the screening will be performed and the metamodel fitted.
-A Monte Carlo sample of $n=889$ CATHARE2 simulations has been given by the EDF engineering division.
-All the $96$ inputs are drawn according to their prior probability distributions.
+The following use cases are considered: \begin{itemize} \item Use-case $\#1$ which corresponds to dataset IB-LOCA$_1$ with $d=96$ uncertain inputs, including $d_{\textrm{pen}}=2$ inputs which have to be penalized: the size of the break, denoted by $X_{92}$ in the dataset \revB{($X_{92} \sim U[3,4.2]$ inches)}, and the stopping time of the primary pumps, $X_{94}$. \revB{$X_{94}$ follows a uniform distribution with a range of variation depending on the size of the break (globally included in $[500,1200]$ s)}.
+It is a small IB-LOCA case without ``loss of offsite power'' (LOOP) including a late main coolant pump coast down; \item Use-case $\#2$ which corresponds to dataset IB-LOCA$_2$ with $d=97$ uncertain inputs, including $d_{\textrm{pen}}=10$ independent scenario inputs: hot rod peaking factor elevation \revB{($X_1 \sim U[2.4,3.2]$ m)}, hot rod burn-up \revB{($X_{14} \sim U[515,59000]$ MWj/t)}, \revB{discharge line accumulator of the intact loop ($X_{34} \sim U[800,1900]$ m$^{-4}$), discharge line accumulator of the broken loop ($X_{35} \sim U[800,1900]$ m$^{-4}$), liquid accumulator enthalpy ($X_{36} \sim U[33544,213105]$ J/kg), temperature of safety injection ($X_{90} \sim U[7,50]$ $^\circ$C), weight factor on flow rate of safety injection $1$ ($X_{91} \sim U[-1,1]$), tube plugging of steam generator of the intact loop ($X_{92} \sim U[0,0.09]$), weight factor on flow rate of the emergency feedwater system of steam generator ($X_{93} \sim U[-1,1]$), temperature of the emergency feedwater system of steam generator ($X_{94} \sim U[7,55]$ $^\circ$C).} It is a $15''$ IB-LOCA case with LOOP. \end{itemize} Note that the numbering of inputs is not the same for both use cases.
+Monte Carlo samples of $n_1=889$ and $n_2=1000$ CATHARE2 simulations are available for IB-LOCA$_1$ and IB-LOCA$_2$ use cases respectively.
+For both, the inputs are drawn according to their prior probability distributions.